bytedance/trae-agent/README.md

 # Specify a Docker image to run the task in a new container
 trae-cli run "Add tests for utils module" --docker-image python:3.11

+# Specify a Docker image to run the task in a new container and mount the directory
+trae-cli run "write a script to print helloworld" --docker-image python:3.12 --working-dir test_workdir/

-# Attach to an existing Docker container by ID
+# Attach to an existing Docker container by ID (`--working-dir` is invalid with `--docker-container-id`)
 trae-cli run "Update API endpoints" --docker-container-id 91998a56056c

 # Specify an absolute path to a Dockerfile to build an environment